 The implications of using blockchains go well beyond a new form of money to a wide variety of personal, governmental, and business uses.
 In this “post-truth” era, where hacking is rampant and false news prevalent, blockchains may allow us to overcome many of the current weaknesses and vulnerabilities of the Internet and usher in a new age of trusted secure transactions that can’t be hacked.

-Blockchains are a decentralized technology based on peer-to-peer networks on which a distributed encrypted ledger resides on all user machines to ensure that any change to the ledger is recorded.
-The information contained in the ledger is encrypted in such a way that only those with the relevant private key can unlock the information to which they have rights.
-In 2015, the Economist described blockchain technology this way:
+Blockchains are a decentralized technology based on peer-to-peer networks on which a distributed encrypted ledger lives on all user machines to ensure that any change to the ledger is recorded.
+The information in the ledger is encrypted in such a way that only those with the relevant private key can unlock the information to which they have rights.
+In 2015, the Economist described the blockchain technology this way:

-In essence it is a shared, trusted, public ledger that everyone can inspect, but which no single user controls.
+It is a shared, trusted, public ledger that everyone can inspect, but which no single user controls.
 The participants in a blockchain system collectively keep the ledger up to date: it can be amended only according to strict rules and by general agreement… Mathematical scrambling is used to boil down an original piece of information into a code, known as a hash.
 Any attempt to tamper with any part of the blockchain is apparent immediately—because the new hash will not match the old ones.

 The development of the blockchain technology is relatively new, with the first work starting about 1990.
-Already there are at least a dozen books on the subject, and a growing blockchain developer community.
+Already there are at least a dozen books on the subject and a growing blockchain developer community.

 The opportunities are many, and it feels like blockchain technology is at the same stage as the development of the Internet in the 1980s – something big that’s just getting started.
 This is the stage for early movers and custom app development using blockchain technology.

 At least a dozen uses of blockchains have been identified that go well beyond the creation of virtual currencies, and range from simple proof of identity to running government services.